 What is the income rate of the area your business will be in?

-Knowing your customer will ultimately help to reduce risks associated with starting a business.
+Knowing your customer will ultimately help to reduce the risks associated with starting a business.
 If you can answer the above, you’re one step closer to building the most profitable and sustainable business plan.
-And once you understand who your customer is, be sure to check out this article on how you can generate more leads and scale your electrical business.
+Once you understand who your customer is, be sure to check out this article on how you can generate more leads and scale your electrical business.

 The more you know and understand about the industry in your area, the more successful you’ll be.
-Look at competitors and identify trends and themes, and think how you can translate what they’re doing well to your company and customers.
+Look at competitors, identify trends and themes, and think about how you can translate what they’re doing well to your company and customers.

 There are a lot of moving parts when starting a company, and a business plan should act as the guide.
-A traditional business plan typically will consist of nine sections:
+A traditional business plan typically consists of nine sections:

 Your company description